novaitdevteam/nova.docs/docs/components/novabotflow.md

 - *ABC*: Fixed bugs & new logic [:clipboard: NOV-452] [NOV-452]

-	- Fixed bugs (red in specification).
+	- Fixed bugs (listed in the specification)
-	- Added new logic (yellow in specification).
+	- Added new logic (yellow in specification)
-	- In this task has been fixed [:clipboard: NOV-449] [NOV-449] (fixed List Picker displaying)
+	- [:clipboard: NOV-449] [NOV-449] (fixed List Picker displaying) has been fixed as a part of this task

 	[ABC logic specification](https://drive.google.com/file/d/15qp9rPjcAyiWHw78_fuXIgyYySWHGPtN/view?usp=share_link)